IBM/ibm-ingress-nginx-operator/helm-charts/nginx-ingress/README.md

 This chart:
 * Installs NGINX Ingress Controller.
-* Adds a daemonset to running NGINX Ingress Controller pod on proxy nodes.
+* Adds a deployment to running NGINX Ingress Controller pod on proxy nodes.
 * Adds a service default-http-backend.
 * Adds a configmap nginx-ingress-controller.